FACT-Finder-Web-Components/java-factfinder-domain-model/README.md

 You can quickly accsess them with the static constants in the FactFinderParser for example:

-'FactFinderParser.SERVICE_SEARCH'
+`FactFinderParser.SERVICE_SEARCH`

 ## Service detection
- In combination with the 'Helper SDK' for the FACTFinder Webcomponents you can quickly find the right service of each request:
+ In combination with the [Helper SDK](https://github.com/FACT-Finder/ff-wc-helper-sdk) for the FACTFinder Webcomponents you can quickly find the right service of each request:

  ```
 	private HelperSDK				sdk 	=	new HelperSDK(settings);
     private FactFinderParser 		parser 	= 	new FactFinderGsonParser();

   	protected void doGet(HttpServletRequest req, HttpServletResponse resp) throws ServletException, IOException {